New and Updated Watchlists

-The analyst page provides a comprehensive view that analysts have towards a give stock including buy rating, price targets, earnings estimates and revisions and the level of dispersion of analyst estimates.
+The analyst page provides a comprehensive view that analysts have towards a given stock including buy rating, price targets, earnings estimates and revisions and the level of dispersion of analyst estimates.

 Stock Rover provides over 650 financial, operational, pricing and performance metrics.
 Metrics cover areas such as growth, profitability, financial strength, capital efficiency, price performance, momentum, dividends, analyst ratings, stock ratings, industry and sector decides, and many more, including advanced metrics such as the Fair Value, Margin of Safety, Piotroski F-Score, Price to Graham Number, Shiller P/E, Beneish M-Score and the Altman-Z score.
 Most metrics come with a detailed 10 year history and most are chartable.

 Stock Rover comes with a built in Metrics Browser to make it dead easy to browse, find and add metrics of interest to your Stock Rover data views.